 - DO start writing as soon as possible.
 Don’t wait until the perfect idea magically pops into your head.
 Do some brainstorming and get writing as soon as possible.
-Your first draft won’t be anywhere near perfect so the soon you begin, the more time you will have to edit, refine, or start over again with a better idea.
+Your first draft won’t be anywhere near perfect so the sooner you begin, the more time you will have to edit, refine, or start over again with a better idea.

 - DO have a theme.
 Ensure that the theme is present throughout the entire personal statement.